Clark Y airfoil: Aircraft

 The Northrop Tacit Blue stealth technology demonstrator aircraft also used a Clark Y. The Clark Y was chosen as its flat bottom worked well with the design goal of a low radar cross-section.

 Model aircraft

 The Clark Y has found favor for the construction of model aircraft, thanks to the flight performance that the section offers at medium Reynolds number airflows.
-Applications on model aircraft is very wide, ranging from free-flight gliders through to multi-engined radio control scale models.
+Applications range from free-flight gliders through to multi-engined radio control scale models.

 The Clark Y is appealing for its near-flat lower surface, which aids in the construction of wings on plans mounted on a flat construction board.
 Inexperienced modellers are more readily able to build model aircraft which provide a good flight performance with benign stalling characteristics.

 Cars

 An inverted Clark Y airfoil was used on the spoilers of the Dodge Charger Daytona and Plymouth Superbird.

-Applications
+Aircraft

 Some of the better-known aircraft that use the Clark Y and YH: